open-rsx/rsb-manual/preparation.rst

    Solution

-     Place one of the mentioned :term:`Spread` libraries on the system library search path or set :envvar:`LD_LIBRARY_PATH`
+     Place one of the mentioned :term:`Spread` libraries (typically :file:`libspread.so.2.0`) on the system library search path or set :envvar:`LD_LIBRARY_PATH` appropriately.
-     appropriately.